tlwilliams895/lchs/src/chapters/lists/working-with-lists.rst

 .. sourcecode:: python

-   del list_name[index]       # Removes the element at index. del list_name[start:end]   # Removes the elements from 'start' up to but NOT
+   del list_name[index]       # Removes the element at index. del list_name[start:end]   # Removes the elements from the 'start' index up to but
-                              # including 'end'.
+                              # NOT including the 'end' index.

 Note that ``del`` does NOT use parentheses ``()``.